gdscutsa/gdscutsa.com/README.md

 Configure the "Build command" should be set to `npm run build`, and the "Build output directory" should be set to `public`.

-Main branch can be seen at https://gdscutsa.com and the Dev branch can be seen at https://dev.gdscutsa-com.pages.dev
+The main (production) branch can be seen at https://gdscutsa.com and the dev branch can be seen at https://dev.gdscutsa-com.pages.dev if deploying to this repo.
+All commits to this repo will be automatically built and deployed.